felias-fogg/dw-link/docs/manual.md

 Since the RESET line of the target system is used as an [open-drain](https://en.wikipedia.org/wiki/Open_collector#MOSFET), [asynchronous](https://en.wikipedia.org/wiki/Asynchronous_communication) [half-duplex](https://en.wikipedia.org/wiki/Duplex_(telecommunications)#HALF-DUPLEX) [serial communication](https://en.wikipedia.org/wiki/Serial_communication) line, one has to make sure that there is no capacitive load on the line when it is used in debugWIRE mode.
 Further, there should be a pull-up resistor of around 10 kΩ.
 According to reports of other people, 4.7 kΩ might also work.
 And the RESET line should, of course,  not be directly connected to Vcc and there should not be any external reset sources on the RESET line.

 If your target system is an Arduino UNO, you have to be aware that there is a capacitor between the RESET pin of the ATmega328 and the DTR pin of the serial chip, which implements the auto-reset feature.
 This is used by the Arduino IDE to issue a reset pulse in order to start the bootloader.
-One can disconnect the capacitor by cutting a solder bridge labeled *RESET EN* on the board (see picture), but then you cannot use the automatic reset feature of the Arduino IDE any longer.
+One can disconnect the capacitor by cutting the solder bridge labeled *RESET EN* on the board (see picture), but then you cannot use the automatic reset feature of the Arduino IDE any longer.

 ![Solder bridge on Uno board](pics/cutconn.jpg)

 A recovery method is to put a bit of soldering  on the bridge.
 Alternatively, you could always manually reset the UNO before the Arduino IDE attempts to upload a sketch.
 The trick is to release the reset button just when the compilation process has finished.

-Other Arduino boards, [such as the Nano, are a bit harder to modify](https://mtech.dk/thomsen/electro/arduino.php), while a Pro Mini, for example, can be used without a problem, provided the DTR line of the FTDI connector is not connected.
+Other Arduino boards, [such as the Nano, are a bit harder to modify](https://mtech.dk/thomsen/electro/arduino.php).
+A Pro Mini, on the other hand, can be used without a problem, provided the DTR line of the FTDI connector is not connected.
 In general, it is a good idea to get hold of a schematic of the board you are going to debug.
 Then it is easy to find out what is connected to the RESET line, and what needs to be removed.
 It is probably also a good idea to check the value of the pull-up resistor, if present.

 <a name="worstcase"></a>
 ### 3.4 Worst-case scenario